Dectomax Pour-OnThis page contains information on Dectomax Pour-On for veterinary use.

 2. Thread the draw-off tubing through the anti-kink spring.
 Attach the tube to the draw-off cap.
 Screw the spring counter clockwise over the tubing and draw-off spigot.

-3. Invert the backpack.
+3. Invert the bottle.

 4. Set the dose to maximum (50 mL).
 Gently prime the applicator, checking for leaks.
 To prime, place the nozzle into a clean, dry receptacle and depress lever fully.
 Pump 3-4 short strokes ensuring that the piston reaches the end of the cylinder, and then release the lever completely to fill the cylinder.
 A small air bubble may appear within the cylinder.
 This will not affect the dosing accuracy.